Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > :   "Should we have a WATBOX?
 Because we have so many things that are not..."
 > :   "That we can leave there and go them through like once a month.
 Watbox goes next to moneybox."

+WATBOX created

+Primary.
+Secondary.

+The team receives a new work item which could represent a customer need but likely does not at the moment, or at least it would not bring in paying customers.

 #### Daily 19, `INBOX`

 > 15:00